Arrow (missile family): Export

-In a June 2011 interview Lieutenant General Patrick J. O'Reilly said that Arrow 2 will be integrated into a regional defense array planned by the U.S. in the Middle East.
-According to the interview, it may also protect Arab countries who are allies of the U.S. but with which Israel has no diplomatic ties.
+In a June 2011 interview, Lieutenant General Patrick J. O'Reilly said that Arrow 2 will be integrated into a regional defense array planned by the U.S. in the Middle East.
+According to the interview, it may also protect Arab countries that are allies of the U.S., but with which Israel has no diplomatic ties.
 By October 2015, the countries of the Gulf Cooperation Council (GCC) had become interested in procuring the Arrow system for themselves.

 In the face of the Russian invasion of Ukraine, which began in February 2022, the German government is considering the purchase of the Arrow-3 system for the Bundeswehr.
 Since it is available on the market, it could be operational in Germany as early as 2025.
 For the missile protection shield, "Super Green Pine" missile radar systems would be installed at three locations in Germany, which would send their data to the Combined Air Operations Centre in Uedem.
 The German Arrow batteries could also cover Poland, Romania and/or the Baltic States.
 Neighbouring countries would then have to buy additional Arrow-3 missiles, whereas the radar image would be supplied by the German forces.
 According to a report in the newspaper "The Jerusalem Post" dated April 5, 2022, Israel and the United States have agreed in principle to sell the Arrow-3 system to Germany.

+In June 2023, the German Bundestag approved the purchase of the Arrow 3 system for the German Air Force.
+Deliveries are expected for late 2025.
+In May 2025, the German government announced its intention to procure the Arrow 4 missile defense system, becoming the first international partner to signal acquisition plans for the system while it is still under development.
+Arrow 4 is being designed to intercept ballistic missiles in the upper atmosphere and exo-atmospherically, providing a strategic layer above the capabilities of Arrow 3.
+Germany plans to integrate Arrow 4 into the existing Arrow 3 infrastructure, including shared launchers and radar systems, to reduce procurement costs and streamline deployment.
+Initial deliveries are expected after 2030, contingent on development progress by Israel Aerospace Industries (IAI) and the U.S. Missile Defense Agency.